 This post may contain affiliate links for which I earn a small commission at no extra cost to you.
 For more info, check out my Disclosure Policy.
 Thank you for your support!

 Nothing beats homemade Gluten Free Shortbread Biscuits.
-These rich and buttery gluten free shortbread cookies only need 4 ingredients and are perfect, melt-in-the-mouth cookies.
-A classic British biscuit recipe.
+These rich and buttery gluten free shortbread cookies only need 4 ingredients and are perfect, melt-in-the-mouth cookies that even beginner bakers can master with ease!

 - Top Tip: Take these shortbread the extra mile by half-dipping them in melted chocolate.
-This always reminds me of the shortbread from Christmas tins!
+This always reminds me of the shortbread from Christmas tins which I miss eating so much.
+They’d make a great festive, homemade gift.

 - Anything else?
 If you love these, try my gluten free chocolate chip shortbread or my gluten free millionaire’s shortbread next.
 And why not use these shortbread biscuits in my easy chocolate tiffin recipe or gluten free rocky road recipe?